 Term Definition Certificate Revocation List (CRL) List of the numbers of certificates that have been revoked.
 The CRL is signed by the Certification Authority to ensure integrity and authenticity.
 Certification Agent Natural person delegated to act as Registration Authority.
-Certification Authority (CA) The core component of the PKI, the Certification Authority is the entity that issues certificates to a community of holders and to other infrastructure components.
+Certification Authority (CA) Cation Authority The core component of the PKI, the Certification Authority is the entity that certificates to a community of holders and to other infrastructure components.
 Certification Policies Approval Committee (CAPC) Banque de France entity in charge of validating certification policies.
 At the time of writing, the CAPC was also the PKI steering committee.
 Internal Banque de France function.
 Certification Policy (CP) Set of rules that indicates the applicability of a certificate to a particular community or to applications with common security requirements.
 Certification Practice Statement (CPS) Set of practices that must be implemented to comply with the requirements of the CP.
 Component Platform operated by an entity, comprising at least a computer workstation, an application and, as the case may be cryptological capabilities, and playing an identified role in the operational implementation of at least one PKI function.
 Entity or Organization Entity with which a holder is affiliated.
 Information Security Officer (RSI) Owner of the Banque de France's PKI.
 Internal Banque de France function.
 Issuing CA Issuing CA is a Certification Authority whose certificate is signed by the Root CA. An issuing CA signs the holders' certificates.
 Key pair Set comprising a public key and a private key that form an indissociable pair used by an asymmetric cryptographic algorithm.
 Local Security Manager (GLS) A GLS is appointed in every unit where information security requires local procedures to be implemented and monitored.
 The GLS assists the head of the unit in all areas pertaining to information security.
 Internal Banque de France function.
 Management portal Interface used by Operators and Certification Agents for managing certificates during their life cycle Object Identifier (OID) Unique identifier used to reference the CP with a recognized third party organization.
-Private key Confidential component of a key pair, known only by the owner and used solely by the owner to decrypt inbound data or to sign data authored by the owner.
-Public key Non-confidential component of a key pair that may be communicated to all members of a community.
-A public key may be used to encrypt data for the holder of the key pair.
+Private key Confidential component of a key pair, known only by the owner and the owner to decrypt inbound data or to sign data authored by the owner with the owner to decrypt inbound data or to sign data authored by the owner and the owner to decrypt inbound data or to sign data authored by the owner and the owner to decrypt inbound data or to sign data authored by the owner and the owner to decrypt inbound data or to sign data authored by the owner and the owner to decrypt inbound data or to sign data authored by the owner and the owner and the owner to decrypt inbound data or to sign data authored by the owner and the own Public key Non-confidential component of a key pair that may be communicated to all memb of a community.
+A public key may be used to encrypt data for the holder of the pair.
 It may also be used to verify the holder's signature.
-Public key certificate Certain type of message (e.g. X. 509 v3) that is created and signed by a recognized Certification Authority, which guarantees the authenticity of the public key contained in the message.
-As a minimum, a certificate contains the holder's identifier and public key.
+Public key certificateCertain type of message (e.g. X. 509 v3) that is created and signed by a recentification Authority, which guarantees the authenticity of the public key in the message.
+As a minimum, a certificate contains the holder's identifier key.
 The Certification Authority signs certificates using its own private key.